Speeding in a School Zone

 Our attorneys commonly represent clients charged with Speeding in a School Zone and other similar traffic offenses in Illinois.

 Under Illinois law (ILCS 5/11-605), there are enhanced penalties for speeding in a school zone.
 The statute prohibits motorists from driving faster than 20 mph while passing a school zone on a school day when children are present.
 A school day is from 7 a.m. until 4 p.m.
 The statute requires that appropriate signs be posted where the school zone is located.
 A first violation of the statute is a petty offense with a minimum fine of $150.
 A second or subsequent violation is a petty offense with a minimum fine of $300 (the statute calls for an additional $50 which is paid to the school district).

-Due to the high fines and costs associated with this offense, it is often beneficial for a defense attorney to negotiate an amendment to this charge when appropriate.
-The Davis Law Group, P.C. frequently handle a variety of speeding charges throughout the Chicagoland area.
+Due to the high fines and prohibition on supervision associated with this offense, it is often beneficial to seek the representation of a defense attorney.
+The attorneys at The Davis Law Group, P.C. handle a speeding tickets throughout the Chicagoland area including Cook, Lake and DuPage Counties.
 Feel free to contact us if you have received an Illinois traffic violation.